03-Abhishekpatel/deepfake-detector/README.md

-# deepfake-detector
+# 🕵️‍♂️ Deepfake Detector

-Deepfake Detector is a machine learning-based project designed to identify and classify deepfake videos or images.
-By leveraging facial landmarks and media processing techniques, the system aims to detect tampered visual content and raise awareness about manipulated media.
+A machine learning and computer vision-based project designed to detect deepfakes in videos or images.
+The system analyzes facial landmarks and visual inconsistencies to determine if a face has been digitally manipulated.

+## 🔍 Features

+- Detects deepfake images and videos
+- Uses facial landmarks and computer vision techniques
+- Real-time frame analysis (if video input is supported)
+- Alerts if tampering is suspected
+- Easy to integrate or extend for larger systems

+## 🚀 Technologies Used

+- Python
+- OpenCV
+- dlib / MediaPipe (for face detection/landmarks)
+- NumPy
+- Scikit-learn / TensorFlow / PyTorch (depending on implementation)
+- Flask (if deployed as a web app)

+## 🗂️ Project Structure